ucsf-wynton/wynton-website-hpc/docs/howto/conda-stage.md

 [alice@{{ site.devel.name }} ~]$
 ```

-This configuration step needs to be done only once per Conda environment.
+This configuration step is quick and needs to be done only once per environment.

+**That's basically it!** From now on, you can do what you have always done with Conda environments, as illustrated next.

 ### Activating and deactivating Conda environment

-From now on, you can do what you have always done with Conda environments.
 Each time you activate the environment, it is automatically staged to local disk.
 All you have to remember is to load the `conda-stage` module;

 ```sh
 [alice@{{ site.devel.name }} ~]$ module load CBI conda-stage